 Cliffside Capital Ltd. (the "Company") holds investments in two limited partnerships, CAL LP and ACC LP III (the "Partnerships").
 The Partnerships were formed to engage in the business of investing in retail sales contracts originated by CanCap Management Inc. ("CCMI") and secured by collateral charges on motor vehicles.
 CAL LP was formed on February 22, 2016 and ACC LP III was formed on October 14, 2016.
-The Company owns 85-per-cent and 60-per-cent of the partnership units in CAL LP and ACC LP III respectively, and CCMI owns the remaining interest.
+The Company owns 85% and 60% of the partnership units in CAL LP and ACC LP III respectively, and CCMI owns the remaining interest.